ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 But now we face with the question how to send keystrokes to the maximized DirectX window?
 The problem is DirectX window have not internal controls.
 Actually, it will work correctly if you just skip the **controlID** parameter of the **ControlSend** function.

-This is an example of the "a" keystroke emulation in the inactive Warcraft III window:
+This is a [`ControlSendDirectx.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/ControlSendDirectx.au3) script that emulates the `a` keystroke in the inactive Warcraft III window:
 ```AutoIt
 $hWnd = WinGetHandle("Warcraft III")
 ControlSend($hWnd, "", "", "a")